AJ6CU/3d-printer-models/sBitx-v3-case/README.md

 3mm screws are used everywhere.
 Depending on your printer, you may need to pre-tap some of the holes.

 This was designed using Fusion 360.
 My thanks go out to Mike - KW1ND that provided the base design from which I started.
 It would have been much more difficult to have started from scratch.
+The Fusion 360 archive file is provided in the Bitx-case-3d-printer-files folder.
+You will find the ready to print stl files there too.

 ## Assembly
 ### Step 1: Print all pieces.